unahouExosite/docs/gwe/getting_started.rst.md

 **NOTE:** When signing up for a new account, there will be emails you will need to take action on in order to activate your account and login.

-### Step Two
+# Step Two

-Download, install and configure Gateway Engine onto your gateway.
+Download, install, and configure Gateway Engine onto your gateway.

 To download the latest version of the Public Release of Gateway Engine, follow these steps: